Hasuzawa/Web-Memo/README.md

 - v1.0.3 04-30 Fixed HTML meta screenshot path and changed the png.
 - v1.0.4 04-30 Refactored CSS.
 Changed how overflow behaves.
 - v1.0.5 04-30 Added screenshots to readme.md
+- v1.0.6 05-09 Changed Outer-frame width from 100vw to 100% to avoid vertical scrollbar causing horizontal overflow on Windows.
+Changed how appearance of dashed border and how it is presented.
+Increased limit of memo from 50 to 100.